joakimsk/docs/docs/restapi.rst

 |                        | DELETE|A| Remove a user                                        |
 +------------------------+-------+-+------------------------------------------------------+

-.. http:get:: /filters
+.. http:get:: /myfilters

    Returns a list of filters available for you as a logged in user.

    :status 200: Ok
+   :status 401: Unauthorized
    :>jsonarr string[] filter: Pair - filter name, description

 .. http:get:: /mypasswd

-   Change your own password
+   Change your own password.
+If you are Admin, you can change other's passwords as well.

    :status 200: Ok
+   :status 401: Unauthorized
    :status 404: Unknown user
    :<json string passwd: New password